dapak2002/programming-languages-2022/lecture-by-lecture.md

 ## Part 2: Lambda Calculus

-The lambda calculus plays a foundational role in Programming Languages because it is the smallest programming language that has variables and functions (and, as an aside, this language is Turing complete).
+The lambda calculus plays a foundational role in Programming Languages because it is the smallest programming language that has variables and functions (and, as an aside, is Turing complete).

 - L 4.1: [Syntax of Lambda Calculus](https://hackmd.io/@alexhkurz/S1D0yP8Bw).